 Now that you know what numbers you need, it's easy to get the CMMS to give them to you.
 Looking at similar historic work orders should give you an idea of how much a one-time repair is going to cost.
 For ongoing costs, you can get the CMMS to autogenerate reports for you.

 If you're finding that your cost to repair is high for every asset, it's likely time to look at preventive maintenance.
 If you don't have a program in place, now's the time to get one.
 If you do have one, but it's not delivering the results you'd hoped for, now's the time to fine-tune it.
 In either case, CMMS software is going to help.
-Check out our ebook series to learn more about preventive maintenance.

 It's not just the cost of the new asset.
 Replacement starts with removal.
 Before you can install your new asset, you need to dispose of the old one.
 There are then the costs associated with choosing the replacement, and these usually include online research and working with sales departments.
 New assets also mean investing in new inventory of associated materials and spare parts.
 Technicians then need to be trained on the proper maintenance workflows and best practices.
 When the new asset is being installed, there's the cost of lost productivity.